Who is Liable for a Single Vehicle Accident?

 Defects may be present when the car is purchased, or they may occur as the result of maintenance performed by a negligent maintenance or repair shop worker.
 One example of this is when a tire store fails to replace the lug nuts after switching out a tire.

-Single car accidents caused by repair malfunctions present another complicated scenario because it must be determined who is at fault for causing the accident to occur.
+Repair malfunctions present another complicated scenario because it must be determined who is at fault for causing the accident to occur.
 These instances require proper investigation to ensure the correct party is placed at fault.

 Talk to an Auto Accident Attorney

 When you are injured due to the negligence of another party, you may have a right to be compensated for the damages you’ve suffered.
-If you were a negligence-free passenger in a single car accident or a driver injured due to a suspected mechanical defect, call us to learn more about your rights today or visit our car accident page.
+If you were a negligence-free passenger in an accident or a driver injured due to a suspected mechanical defect, call us to learn more about your rights today or visit our car accident page.
 Call 800-298-0111 for a free consultation with an experienced car accident lawyer.